ChernovDmitriy/Injection-Holder/README.md

 ## Capabilities
 `Injection Holder` has next features:
-- Automated _DI component_ adding and clearing in Activity/Fragment without boilerplate code
+- Automated adding and clearing of _DI component_ in Activity/Fragment without boilerplate code
 - _DI Component_ stay alive after _Activity/Fragment_ recreation
 - Available for using in custom views
 - Support of _AppCompat_ & _AndroidX_